Arizona Water Storage

 The current drought in Arizona has lasted over 20 years with few signs of abatement.
 Many drought mitigation processes are taken care of through city, county, and state programs.
 Through the Governor's Drought Task Force, the Arizona Drought Preparedness Plan was developed and adopted.
 County-level drought impact groups coordinate public awareness, provide information, and initiate local mitigation plans.
 Individuals do what they can with the resources available, lessening water consumption, using low-flow utilities, and saving in water tanks for the future.

 Most rural areas in Arizona aren't connected to municipal water systems, so they must rely on ground water wells.
 With groundwater levels receding at a rapid rate due to the Arizona drought, many of these wells are drying up, leaving residents without an adequate water source.
 Many rely on water trucks to regularly deliver potable water to their private outdoor water tanks or underground cisterns.
-GEI Works has water tanks in Arizona to help in several ways: water tank trailers for water delivery, cistern liners, or potable water tank storage.
+Water Storage Tanks has water tanks in Arizona to help in several ways: water tank trailers for water delivery, cistern liners, or potable water tank storage.

 Rainwater Collection System for Arizona Monsoon Season